How to Write a UCAS Reference [Updated for 2023 Applicants]

 • Why they’re suited to their chosen subject/degree course, including a description of the key skills and aptitudes they possess.

-• Any other relevant work experience, achievements or extracurricular activities which you feel may support your students’ application.
+• Any other relevant work experience, achievements or extracurricular activities which you feel may support your students’ application can go in Section Three.

 • Commenting on their motivation and commitment to their curricular and extracurricular activities.